Test in a live environment

 Works wherever you need it to.

-Signing PDF documents, including PDF files.
-A digital signature refers to a mathematical formula that is used to authenticate and ensure the integrity of an electronic document.
+Signing PDF documents, including PDF files, involves using a digital signature, which refers to a mathematical formula that is used to authenticate and ensure the integrity of an electronic document.

-In this tutorial, we will show you how to add digital signature information to a PDF file in C# using the iTextSharp and IronPDF libraries.
+In this tutorial, we will show you how to implement digital signatures using iTextSharp and IronPDF libraries in C#.

 Before we dive into the code, let's take a quick look at what a digital signature is and why it's important.

-A digital signature refers to a mathematical formula that is used to authenticate and ensure the integrity of an electronic document.
+A digital signature refers to a mathematical formula used to authenticate and ensure the integrity of an electronic document.

-It is an electronic signature that is used to digitally sign electronic documents.
+It is an electronic signature used to digitally sign electronic documents.
 Digital signatures provide a high level of security, and they are legally binding in many countries.

 When a document is digitally signed, a unique digital signature is created that is linked to the document.